rebhimohamedamine/ai-odyssey-hackathon-trend-analysis/README.md

 - **X (Twitter) Analysis:** Due to project size limitations on GitHub, the full project is available as a zipped file.
 A link to the file will be shared via Google Drive.

-For any issues, feel free to reach out!
+For any issues, feel free to reach out! for tiktok analysis the code is genrated by a notebook so all the installation are already done .Moreover , the code is accompaigned with comments explainning the steps and the outputs

+for the x analysis